 Located less than an hour’s drive from the North Shore area in Massachusetts, Salem offers a day-trip destination worth visiting.
 The city has garnered worldwide attention for historic witch trials and is packed full of historical sites guests enjoy year-round.
 However, fall sets the tone best.
 If vacationing in North Shore during the fall season, here’s where to experience the top Salem haunts.

 Best Salem Haunts: Experience History, Culture and Ghosts

 For over 15 years, Spellbound Tours has hosted guided tours that uncover voodoo, vampires and ghosts throughout Salem.
 Due to its history and accuracy, many claim this is the best paranormal tour in Salem.

-Each walking tours lasts approximately 1.5 hours and occurs rain or shine.
-A few stops include: Old Salem Jail, Joshua Ward House – among the most haunted homes in America – and the Old Town Hall, home to vampire folklore.
+Each walking tour lasts approximately 1.5 hours and occurs rain or shine.
+A few stops include: Old Salem Jail, Joshua Ward House – among the most haunted homes in America – and Old Town Hall, home to vampire folklore.
 These sites and several others claim haunted status, and some have been featured on Ghost Hunters.

 Tour: Salem Night Tour